Vugbdok/Splatoon-2-March-2017-Prototype-docs/docs/How2runonNX.md

 I will show you how to install the Splatoon 2 March (Prototype) NSP using Goldleaf.
 > [!CAUTION]
-> Modifying these system files can result in a permanent brick if done incorrectly.
-I suggest you back up your system files before you install the game.
+> Modifying the system files can result in a **permanent brick** if done incorrectly.
+I suggest you **back up your system files** before you install the game.

 Open a game and select a user.
 Hold the **R** trigger when selecting.